Sharwk/EcoVision/README.md

 ## Overview

-EcoVision uses a fine-tuned YOLOv10 model to detect common waste items including cardboard, glass, metal, paper, plastic, and other debris.
+EcoVision uses a fine-tuned YOLOv10 model to detect common campus waste items, including cans, bottles, plastic bags, paper, and other debris.
 The project includes a Streamlit web application for easy image and video analysis.

 ## Features